awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-choose.md

 **Use with Integrated AWS Services**  <a name="cmks-aws-service"></a>
 To create a CMK for use with an [AWS service that is integrated with AWS KMS](service-integration.md), consult the documentation for the service\.
 All AWS services that encrypt data on your behalf require a [symmetric CMK](symm-asymm-concepts.md#symmetric-cmks)\.

-In addition to these considerations, CMKs with different key specs have different prices and different request rate limits\.
+In addition to these considerations, CMKs with different key specs have different prices and different request quotas\.
 For information about AWS KMS pricing, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.
-For information about rate limits, see [Rate Limits](requests-per-second.md)\.
+For information about request quotas, see [Request Quotas](requests-per-second.md)\.

 ## Selecting the Key Usage<a name="symm-asymm-choose-key-usage"></a>